Questions from those who have already applied

 How many specimens can fit in the ESEM?
 How big can they be?

-- The stub upon which the specimens are mounted is 4-5cm in diameter.
+- The stub upon which the specimens are mounted is 5 cm in diameter.
 A picture of a sample stub can be seen on the ESEM Basics page.
-Large insects like caterpillars and moths may have to be dissected in order to get them to fit on the stage.
-In cases such as this, it is good for us to know in advance which portions of the insect are important to you.
-We do not want to cut away something you are interested.
+Large insects like caterpillars and moths may have to be dissected to fit on the stage.
+In cases such as this, tell us which parts of the insect are important to you, so we don't cut them away.

-- Please see the Specimen Preparation section for information on how to prepare your insects for shipping.
-The most important thing we ask: please make sure they are dead!
+- See the Specimen Preparation section for how to prepare and ship your bugs.
+Most importantly, make sure they are dead!

 When should we send them?

-- As soon as possible after your experiment time is scheduled.
-Larger specimens require longer drying out periods, and if we do not receive them in time to desiccate them, we cannot use them.
+- As soon as possible, once your experiment time has been scheduled.
+Larger specimens take longer to dry out; if we don't get them in time, then we can't use them.

 To whom should we send them?

-I'm new to Bugscope and don't know what to expect in a live session.
+I'm new to Bugscope and don't know what to expect.
 How can I prepare?

-How does my computer need to be setup for the live connection?
+How will my computer need to be set up?

 After your session

-- Everything related to your live session is stored on your members page.
-You can find your members page by clicking on your proposal number in our directory of participants.
+- Everything related to your session is stored on your members page.
+Find that by clicking on your proposal number in our directory of participants.

-Where is the feedback form I am supposed to fill out after completing my live session?
+Where is the feedback form I am supposed to fill out after my live session?

 Questions from those thinking about applying